925800521/spapager/README.md

 This callback is called after the animation has finished and returns the same eventdata as the other events See the initialization example above for more info.

+#FAQ
+Q: Is the hashchange monitored?
+A: No. But if you want you could use Ben Alman's excellent jQuery Plugin "BBQ".
+On Hash Change you can then switch to the page you need to.
+If you've attached the proper listeners there, then you can make sure that page is set-up properly before it gets shown.

+Q: Is hash monitoring going to be included?
+A: No. If you need that kind of functionality out of the box go for Ember, Angular or something similar.

+Q: I need to pass additional event data when binding events.
+Can I do that?
+A: Hm..
+Good point.
+Let me think about it and add it as soon as I decide it's a good idea.

+Q: Is there something I can do in return for all the code you've written for me?
+A: Why yes there is...
+Consider linking to appwards.nl.
+That would directly help my business.

 #License
 Copyright (C) 2014 Appwards.nl, Menno Bieringa